Vitamin K2: Anticoagulants

 Recent studies found a clear association between long-term oral (or intravenous) anticoagulant treatment (OAC) and reduced bone quality due to reduction of active osteocalcin.
 OAC might lead to an increased incidence of fractures, reduced bone mineral density or content, osteopenia, and increased serum levels of undercarboxylated osteocalcin.

 Furthermore, OAC is often linked to undesired soft-tissue calcification in both children and adults.
 This process has been shown to be dependent upon the action of K vitamins.
 Vitamin K deficiency results in undercarboxylation of MGP.
 Also in humans on OAC treatment, two-fold more arterial calcification was found as compared to patients not receiving vitamin K antagonists.
 Among consequences of anticoagulant treatment: increased aortic wall stiffness, coronary insufficiency, ischemia, and even heart failure.
 Arterial calcification might also contribute to systolic hypertension and ventricular hypertrophy.
 Anticoagulant therapy is usually instituted to avoid life-threatening diseases, and high vitamin K intake interferes with anticoagulant effects.
 Patients on warfarin (Coumadin) or being treated with other vitamin K antagonists are therefore advised not to consume diets rich in K vitamins.

 In other organisms

 Many bacteria synthesize menaquinones from chorismic acid.
 They use it as a part of the electron transport chain, playing a similar role as other quinones such as ubiquinone.
 Oxygen, heme, and menaquinones are needed for many species of lactic acid bacteria to conduct respiration.

+Variations in biosynthetic pathways mean that bacteria also produce analogues of vitamin K2.
+For example, MK9(II-H), which replaces the second geranylgeranyl unit with a saturated phytyl, is produced by Mycobacterium phlei.
+There also exists a possibility of cis–trans isomerism due to the double bonds present.
+In M. phlei, the 3'-methyl-cis MK9(II-H) form seems to be more biologically active than trans MK9(II-H).
+However, with human enzymes, the naturally abundant trans form is more efficient.

+One hydrogenated MK that sees relevant amounts of human consumption is MK-9(4H), found in cheese fermented by Propionibacterium freudenreichii.
+This variation has the second and third units replaced with phytyl.